WalletWasabi/WasabiDoc/docs/FAQ/FAQ-GeneralBitcoinPrivacy.md

 It is also good practice to route your chats through the Tor network.
 You can also configure many cloud storage providers in this way.
 :::

+---

+---

+#### Unanswered Questions

+- Why is it important to use a new address for every payment?
+- Why is it important for my privacy to run a full node?